Kappa Delta: Philanthropies

-Sorority members host Shamrock events every year to raise money for Prevent Child Abuse America and local child abuse prevention efforts.
-To date, Kappa Delta has donated more than $23 million to prevent child abuse in the U.S.
+Kappa Delta Sorority's official philanthropies are the Girl Scouts of the USA and Prevent Child Abuse America.
+Kappa Delta national continues to support is historical philanthropies are the Children's Hospital of Richmond at VCU and Orthopedic Research Awards.
+Sorority members also host Shamrock events every year to raise money for Prevent Child Abuse America and local child abuse prevention efforts.
+To date, Kappa Delta has donated more than $23 million to prevent child abuse in the United States.